MrWilliam932/Arduino-Minecraft-3D-Printer/README.md

 change settings, change the model to print, not even a way to pause the print if it's not printing correctly.

+**Also this is not an Arduino Tutorial nor an Electronics tutorial** Not trying to be rude but, this is strictly a "this sketch only" tutorial and how to make it work.
+I'm not going to walk you through basic electronics or arduino programming.

+## Parts list

+You need:
+	*An Arduino Leonardo, Micro OR Pro Micro
+	*An SD Card Breakout board
+	*An SD Card

 ## How the gcode works
 gcode is just a set of instructions which tells the printer/cnc where it has to go, how fast and at which temperature.